+Experience nature in the stirring natural surroundings of Himos-Jämsä.
+Come and be amazed by natural features that were shaped by the ice age and by the valuable nature conservation areas.
+Himos-Jämsä and Päijänne warmly welcome visitors to enjoy the sights and sounds of Lakeland Finland.
 Isojärvi National Park offers peaceful forests and lakeside landscapes.
 Jämsä is also home to unique and impressive natural features – the very best of nature’s works of design.
 Come and be enchanted by nature as you explore the imposing gorges, verdant gullies and foaming rapids.
+Don´t forget to read more about everyman´s rights in Finland which are essential for nature lovers.
 These natural sights are waiting for the adventurers to arrive!

 Isojärvi National Park

 Central Finland’s most impressive dry-land gorge watershed beckons the adventurous to explore its rock formations and caves.
 Located in the southwest corner of Jämsä, this protected nature reserve covers an area of four hectares.
-The bedrock in the area is an over 1,800 million-year-old abyssal granite slab, that forms the dividing line between an ancient fjord and the granite plate of Central Finland.
+The bedrock in Vororotti is an over 1,800 million-year-old abyssal granite slab, that forms the dividing line between an ancient fjord and the granite plate of Central Finland.

 This enormous glacial erratic, known as ‘Giant’s Rock‘, is located in Jämsä near Kuorevesi Church.
 Giant’s Rock is massive boulder 4-5 metres in height and some 6 metres in diameter.
 The large erratic is surrounded by thick forest.
 Don’t miss this one-of-a-kind sight!